flixlix/energy-flow-card-plus/README.md

 ## Goal

-Although the code base is very different, the design of this card is heavily inspired the [Official Energy Distribution Card](https://www.home-assistant.io/dashboards/energy/#energy-distribution).
+Although the code base is very different, the design of this card is heavily inspired by the [Official Energy Distribution Card](https://www.home-assistant.io/dashboards/energy/#energy-distribution).

 The goal is to deliver a card that fits in the overall design of the Energy Dashboard, while providing more features, such as Individual Devices and bringing small UI enhancements.

+## Scope

+This card **does not** aim to display Power Values (Meaning instantaneous/current consumption).
+If this is your goal, check out the [Power Flow Card Plus](https://github.com/flixlix/power-flow-card-plus).

 ## Install